 Aside from a standard health checkup, dental fillings are the most common reason for visiting a professional dentist.
-If you have a cavity that needs treating, Rinaldi Dental Arts specializes in smile restoration, including tooth-colored fillings to restore your smile.
+If you have a cavity that needs treating, Rinaldi Dental Arts specialize in smile restoration, including tooth-colored fillings to restore your smile.

 In this post, we give you a set of 15 facts about dental fillings and cavities.
-So, the next time you are sitting in the dental chair getting your cavities replaced with fillings, recall these facts and know that you are not alone in this procedure.
+So, the next time you are sitting in the dental chair getting cavities replaced with fillings, recall these facts and know that you are not alone in this procedure.

 #1.
 Dental fillings are probably the oldest form of dentistry

 Dental fillings have a long history.
 Modern forms of fillings have been used in America and other developed countries for over 150 years.
 Incredibly, though, the history of filling oral cavities can be dated back over 6,500 years as a beeswax filling was discovered in Italy to become one of the earliest forms of dentistry in human history.